KenKundert/inform/doc/user.rst

 """

 .. py:function:: ddd(\*args, \*\*kwargs)
+   :noindex:

-:func:`inform.ddd` pretty prints all of both its unnamed and named arguments.
+:func:`ddd` pretty prints all of both its unnamed and named arguments.

 .. code:: python